AntonLapshin/react-component-viewer/README.md

 Work on your components in `/src/components` folder

-> There is an awesome project for someone who needs more.
-[React Cosmos](https://github.com/react-cosmos/react-cosmos)
+> There are awesome projects for someone who needs more: [React Cosmos](https://github.com/react-cosmos/react-cosmos) and [Storybook](https://github.com/storybooks/storybook)

 ## License